 Toritama is described as ‘Hong Kong’s most authentic neighbourhood Yakitori joint’ and I have been dying to try it for weeks!

-My boyfriend and I opted for the Toritama Omakase Menu with 12-skewers.
-The menu is entirely up to the chef, and for an indecisive foodie (like me), this menu is somewhat perfect, saves me the trouble to decide on what’s good to eat, and saves my boyfriend from rolling his eyes 100 times while I fuss around the menu for half an hour.
+We opted for the Toritama Omakase Menu with 12-skewers.
+The menu is entirely up to the chef, and for an indecisive foodie (like me).

 As I am not as adventurous, I have opted out for the chicken organs.
-But for those who are, please do opt in for the organs, Toritama serves up to 28 parts of the chicken, and while I ate there, I can’t help appreciating the fact that they don’t waste food and found a way to serve almost the entire chicken.
+But for those who are, please do try their organs menu, Toritama serves up to 28 parts of the chicken, and while I ate there, I can’t help appreciating the fact that they don’t waste food and found a way to serve almost the entire chicken.

 While we waited for the skewers, we were served with a selection of crudités, a palate cleanser – some grated radish with quail egg and a salad.